Supporting digital nursing leadership

 Jacqueline Davis can pinpoint the moment she became interested in using digital to support the delivery of nursing care.
 She was working as head of nursing for practice professional development at a district general hospital and investigating the death of a teenager following an appendectomy.

 There were some key issues around communication and handovers between professionals, between shifts, between theatre recovery, recovery on the ward, between the registrar and the night team.

 And at every single point of that communication there was no evidence.
 It was impossible for me as the senior investigating officer for that incident to try and piece together who knew what, when and where.
-She explains

 That would not have been the case, she thought, had a digital solution been in place.
 There would have been an easily accessible record of what had happened, and the nurses who had missed observations would have been reminded to take them.